Joey Gallo Player Props: Twins vs. Diamondbacks

 Joey Gallo At The Plate

-- In 40.5% of his games this season (34 of 84), Gallo has picked up at least one hit, and in six of those games (7.1%) he recorded at least two.

-- In 19.0% of his games this season, he has hit a home run, and 6.3% of his trips to the plate.
+- Looking at the 85 games he has played this season, he's hit a long ball in 16 of them (18.8%), and in 6.2% of his trips to the plate.

-- Gallo has had at least one RBI in 22.6% of his games this season (19 of 84), with more than one RBI seven times (8.3%).
-He has also been responsible for three or more of his team's runs in four contests.
+- Gallo has driven home a run in 19 games this year (22.4%), including more than one RBI in 8.2% of his games and producing three or more of his team's runs on four occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.